 Carve a Green Man Wall Hanging

 Learn how to safely saw, chisel, carve and sand your own Green Man wooden hanging.
-This two day course runs from 10am-3pm on both Saturday 18th August and Sunday 19th August – which should allow adequate time to complete your piece.
+This two day course runs from 10am-3pm on both Saturday Saturday 6th August and Sunday 7th August – which will allow adequate time to complete your piece.

 With the advent of today’s environmental and green movements, this vision has been adopted as a marketing tool and is once again being recognised as an icon of the forest.

-This course will provide the opportunity for you to spend time in our specially designed outdoor classroom connecting back with nature while creating your own age-old symbol of man’s relationship with nature.
+This course will provide the opportunity for you to spend time in our specially designed outdoor covered classroom connecting back with nature while creating your own age-old symbol of man’s relationship with nature.
+There will be a central fire going to ease any chill in the air.

 Tutor – Andy (the Tree Pirate)